SoFi Technologies Inc. (SOFI) Stock: A Look at the Analyst Recommendations

 SOFI) stock’s latest price update

-SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has increased by 6.12 compared to its previous closing price of 5.72.
-Despite this, the company has experienced a 5.75% gain in its stock price over the last five trading sessions.
+SoFi Technologies Inc. (NASDAQ: SOFI)’s stock price has decreased by -2.55 compared to its previous closing price of 5.89.
+Despite this, the company has experienced a -0.17% fall in its stock price over the last five trading sessions.
+Barron’s reported on 11/02/22 that SoFi Stock Leaps on Narrower-Than-Expected Loss and Revenue Beat

 Click Here to Download the FREE Report.